Corey Bailey

 through the hardware and all the operator had to do was turn a knob to achieve

 the desired effect.
-Nowadays, the effect can be created digitally with software.
+Now, the effect can be created digitally with software.

 Flutter